Wide Reads

 Context: Warning about what happens when you try to control the uncontrollable

-This predicts exactly what happens when we base our happiness on external things - we become anxious, frustrated, and feel powerless because we're fighting reality.
+This predicts exactly what happens when we base our happiness on external things: we become anxious, frustrated, and feel powerless because we are fighting reality.

 In Today's Words:

-"No one will ever compel you, no one will restrict you; you will find fault with no one, you will accuse no one, you will do nothing against your will."
+"you will find fault with no one, you will accuse no one, you will do nothing against your will; no one will hurt you, you will not have an enemy, nor will you suffer any harm."

 — Epictetus